transdigiware/blockchain/howto/ibp-v2-faq.md

 Yes.
 The {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} or Multicloud uses Raft consensus.
 All of the applications and smart contracts that you are using on Fabric 1.4.x are able to work on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 However, no mechanism exists to migrate your ledger data from one network to another.
 Instead, you can reinstall your smart contract packages on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 See also [Can IBM Blockchain Platform components interoperate with Hyperledger Fabric components on the same network?](/docs/blockchain-rhos?topic=blockchain-rhos-ibp-v2-faq#ibp-v2-faq-interoperability).

-## How can I find the examples and tutorials within the VSCode extension
+## How can I find the examples and tutorials within the VSCode extension?
 {: #ibp-v2-faq-vscode-tutorials}
 {: faq}